fcdoc/doc/en/flashduty/configure_flashduty/how_to_integrate_alerts.md

 ## FAQs
 ---

-<details><summary>The integration created in the integration center's alarm event doesn't receive alarms?</summary> 1.
-Please confirm if routing is configured.
-2. Please confirm if the source platform is triggering alarm events and generating alarms.</details>
+|+| The alarm event created in the integrated center's alert is not receiving any alarms?

+    1. Please confirm if there is a routing configuration in place.
+    2. Please confirm whether the source platform has triggered an alert event and whether an alert has been generated.

-<details><summary>Is there a limit to the number of integrations I can create?</summary> There are currently no restrictions.</details>
+|+| Is there a limit to the number of integrations that can be created?

+    There are currently no restrictions in place.

-<details><summary>How are alarm labels generated?</summary> Flashduty adopts an all-inclusive approach for each integration, incorporating all crucial information into tags, descriptions, or titles.
-If you wish to dynamically generate additional labels based on this, please configure tag enrichment rules.
-For detailed instructions, refer to: https://docs.flashcat.cloud/zh/flashduty/label-enrichment-settings</details>
+|+| How are alarm labels generated?

+    For each integration, Flashduty puts all the key information in tags, descriptions or titles according to the principle of "what should be taken".
+If you want to dynamically generate other labels on this basis, please configure label enhancement rules.
+For details, please refer to: https://docs.flashcat.cloud/zh/flashduty/label-enrichment-settings

-<details><summary>How is the alarm title determined?
-Can I customize it?</summary> Flashduty employs a specific title generation method for each integration, typically combining "policy name / alarm object".
-If you want to customize the title generation rules, please refer to: https://docs.flashcat.cloud/zh/flashduty/customize-incident-attrs</details>
+|+| How is the alarm title determined?
+Can I modify it?

+    Flashduty uses a specific title generation method for each integration, which is generally a combination of "policy name/alarm object".
+If you want to customize the title generation rules, please refer to: https://docs.flashcat.cloud/zh /flashduty/customize-incident-attrs

-<details><summary>How can I determine the integration type of an alarm event?</summary> Click "Fault" -> Enter Fault Details -> Associated Alarm -> Alarm Source.</details>
+|+| How can I check the integration type from which an alarm event originates?

+    Click on Fault -> Enter Fault Details -> Related Alarms -> Alarm Source.